leewardslope/gatsby-theme-nehalem/demo/content/posts/blog/facts-to-be-know-before-hand-on-corona-virus-to-under-stand-the-harsh-policies-of-our-government.md

 ---
 title: >-
-  Facts to be know before hand on corona virus to under stand the harsh policies of our government
+  Facts to know beforehand on coronavirus to understand the harsh policies of our government
 path: /covid19
 tags:
   - General